ThomasJScott3/Project-2/README.md

 Explanation:

-The data points here show clear inflationary trend here.
+The data points here show clear inflationary trend.
 Like prior CPI plots, there are a large quantity of data points to back this up.
 The exchange rate also shows an slide, albeit a cyclical one, against the dollar.
 Finally, there is a discernable downward trend in GDP growth that is of concern.
 Finally, the word cloud did not produce results that are of relevance here.
-In future, a more refined algorithm specifically for Brazil might be warrented.
+In the future, a more refined algorithm specifically for Brazil might be warrented.

 ### Conclusion